sudhendu-it/rass-gps/3-Part-1.-Hardware-Configuration.md

-Since we'll be setting this up using Raspberry Pi's HW UART, we'll only a simple  4 jumper wire configuration.
+Since we'll be setting this up using Raspberry Pi's HW UART, we'll only need a simple  4 jumper wire configuration.

 ###1.
 Soldering Ultimate GPS Breakout